vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/095/01_pra_xodasA.md

 +++
 The problem in this vs. is rathyèva in c.
 Contextually the most obvious interpr. is as a nom. sg. fem., subject of yāti, but assuming the correctness of the Pp.

 reading, rathyā̀iva (and there is no other viable alternative), it is difficult to find a way to get there morphologically.
 If it belongs to the vṛkī-inflected rathī́- ‘charioteer’, the nom. sg. should of course be rathī́s.
-Gr assigns it to this stem, but as an instr. sg., but who would this other charioteer in the instr. be?
+Grassmann assigns it to this stem, but as an instr. sg., but who would this other charioteer in the instr. be?
 Geldner/Renou also interpr.

 as an instr., but to a stem rathyā̀- ‘Fahrstrasse’ / ‘une route-carrosable’.
 See Geldner’s somewhat opaque comm. in the 4th vol. of his tr. (p.
 252, col. 3, ad II.4.6b) and Oldenberg’s more illuminating one, interpreting a previous, but similar formulation of Geldner’s (ZDMG 61 [1907] 831-32 = Kl.Sch.262-63).
 Oldenberg himself prefers an interpr. as an acc. pl. rathyàḥ with double application of sandhi (to nom./acc. pl. *rathyàs iva).